 - 1. Copy your working lab1 project into a new directory. - 2.
-Add a profes subdirectory to your new project directory. - Using an ssh window, login to your ugsparc account.
-The files you will need for this lab can be found in ~pc/labs/User\Area/lab4.5.
-Copy: 1) system.c to the code directory of your project; 2) the snoopy\v1\00\a directory into the pcores directory; and 3) the sst script and example\results.txt to the root of the project directory.
-Note: You may find the "cp -r" command useful. - 3.
-Take time to look through the directory structure of the snoopy core.
-The naming structure is essential for XPS to be able to detect a user's peripheral.
-All user cores must be located in the profess subdirectory or in a globally specified path to a peripheral repository.
+Add a poores subdirectory to your new project directory.

+Using an ssh window, login to your ugsparc account.
+The files you will need for this lab can be found in pc/courses/532/labs/User_Area/lab4.5.
+Copy: 1) system.c to the code directory of your project; 2) the snoopy_v1_00_a directory into the pcores directory; and 3) the sst script and example_results.txt to the root of the project directory; 4) the OPBInterfaceModule directories to a directory where you can refer to it later.
+Note: You may find the "cp -r" command useful.

+3. Take time to look through the directory structure of the snoopy core.
+The naming structure is essential for XPS to be able to detect a user.s peripheral.
+All user cores must be located in the pcores subdirectory or in a globally specified path to a peripheral repository.
 User cores can be defined using either VHDL or Verilog, but the tools do not support simulation of mixed designs.
 Therefore, it may be preferable to write the designs in VHDL